WiiShopChannel/The-Creation-Hub/README.md

-# Creation Bot
+# Creation Bot Lite
-Creation bot is a Discordia bot created by user Dappy.
+Creation Bot Lite is a Discordia bot created by user Dappy.
 It is under the framework discordia-commands made by @Flamanis, linked [here](https://github.com/Flamanis/Discordia-Commands)

 It primarily runs **The Creation Hub**.
 Information for it's main support server is listed below.
+For more information on Creation Bot Lite, check out our [Wiki](https://github.com/WiiShopChannel/The-Creation-Hub/wiki)
 * * *
 # The Creation Hub
 <p align = "center">